QUARK-framework/QUARK/docs/developer.rst

                         "values": [0.75, 1.0, 1.25],
                         "description": "By which factor would you like to multiply your problem?", "custom_input": True,
-                        "postproc": float # Since we allow custom input here we need to parse it to float, since input is str }
+                        "postproc": float # Since we allow custom input here we need to parse it to float (input is str) }
                 }